Babunashvili/Books-To-Read-Before-You-Die/README.md

 #### If you think you’ve got something that should be in the list, feel free to follow these steps:

 1. Fork the repo.
-2. Create a new branch
+2. Create a new branch.
 3. Make your changes to your fork.
 4. Send a pull request from your fork’s branch to our master branch.